mroberts1/BOOTSTRA.386/manual/index.md

 ORION: The future is about managing infinities and disciplining imaginaries.
 CHUCK: Not a product, a relationship.
 GILDA: So, SQL?
 An expert system?
 What CGA mode are we talking about?
 Got some 8088 routine we can use?
-THOMAS: You're starting with the computer Gilda, and ending with the human.
+THOMAS: You're starting with the computer Kat, and ending with the human.
 We ... we need to start with the human and end with the computer.
 GILDA: I'm not a behavioral psychologist.
 ORION: Better start...
 ```